olcf/NewUserQuickStart/Frontier/README.md

 ```
 ## Srun and hello_jobstep

-The proper job layout is important for getting the best perforamce on Frontier.
-In this next section we will illustrate how to check your job layout with a thead mapping program called hello_jobstep.
+A proper job layout is crucial for optimal performance on Frontier.
+This section demonstrates how to verify your job layout using a thread-mapping tool called `hello_jobstep`.

+#Clone and Compile `hello_jobstep`

-Direct your browser to the [hello_jobstep repo](https://code.ornl.gov/olcf/hello_jobstep).
+Clone the repository and follow the compilation instructions in the [hello_jobstep repo](https://code.ornl.gov/olcf/hello_jobstep).

+To do  that:

 ```
 git clone https://code.ornl.gov/olcf/hello_jobstep.git